-When Casey Luong first started performing acoustic guitar covers in his early 20s, he would have never had expected the widespread success to this extent.
-In 2017, “over u” was released, between juggling his full-time job as a registered oncology nurse and uploading music anonymously to online streaming site Soundcloud—simultaneously signifying the start of his re-found musical journey and accumulating hits that will put him on the radar.
+When Casey Luong first started performing acoustic guitar covers in his early 20s, he would have never have expected widespread success.
+In 2017, “over u” was released, between juggling his full-time job as a registered oncology nurse and uploading music anonymously to online streaming site Soundcloud— it signified the start of his re-found musical journey and accumulating hits that will put him on the radar.

 Today, he is Keshi.
 25 years young and riding the serene waves of lo-fi music.
 The Houston-based producer/singer-songwriter has since made his transition from acoustic pop to the chilled-out beats of lo-fi, amassing over 21 million streams for his track “just friends” on Spotify.
 After the release of his debut four-track EP THE REAPER, Keshi announced his signing with Island Records, and his second album, Skeletons.

 Keshi: It started when I think I was about 12 or 13 years old, I was a big fan of this show called Drake and Josh.
 It was a sitcom about these two stepbrothers who get together, one’s really goofy and one was kind of like the super cool guy who plays the guitar and gets all the girls.
 It made a really strong impression on me as a little kid.
 I really wanted to be just like him, so I asked my grandpa to let me borrow his guitar because when I asked my mom if I could have a guitar, she refused and said: “You’re gonna drop it in like, two days”.
 Ot happened that I just fell in love with it the first day I got it.
 I was just glued to it.
 I would sit in front of the computer, watch covers, learn chords and how to sing along with it.